RoyIvia/devops-cloud-portfolio/02-networking/07-AWS-Cloud_Networking.md

 ### Cost Efficiency

-Organizations only pay for the resources they use rather than maintaining physical networking equipment.
+Organisations only pay for the resources they use rather than maintaining physical networking equipment.

 ### Scalability